Gold Standard Ventures (NYSEAMERICAN:GSV) Trading Down 2.9%

-Gold Standard Ventures Corp (NYSEAMERICAN:GSV)’s stock price fell 2.9% during mid-day trading on Wednesday .
-The stock traded as low as $0.65 and last traded at $0.66, 695,820 shares were traded during trading.
+Gold Standard Ventures Corp (NYSEAMERICAN:GSV) shares traded down 2.9% during trading on Wednesday .
+The company traded as low as $0.65 and last traded at $0.66, 695,820 shares traded hands during trading.
 An increase of 130% from the average session volume of 302,545 shares.
 The stock had previously closed at $0.68.

-Separately, Zacks Investment Research downgraded shares of Gold Standard Ventures from a “hold” rating to a “sell” rating in a research note on Friday, November 22nd.
+Separately, Zacks Investment Research cut shares of Gold Standard Ventures from a “hold” rating to a “sell” rating in a research report on Friday, November 22nd.

 Gold Standard Ventures Corp., an exploration stage company, engages in the acquisition and exploration of gold-bearing mineral resource properties in Nevada, the United States.
 Its flagship property is the Railroad-Pinion project covering approximately 53,569 gross acres of land in Elko County, Nevada.